-This plan shares the key themes and priority adaptation actions chosen by Under Hamdon Parishes residents, and offers advice on how to make these actions happen.
-We have also highlighted the adaptation benefits of each priority, and additional 'co-benefits' - such as mitigating climate change or supporting biodiversity - to demonstrate how they will support Under Hamdon Parishes in becoming better adapted and more resilient to our changing climate.
+We have also highlighted the adaptation benefits of each priority, and additional 'co-benefits'.
+These include mitigating climate change or supporting biodiversity to demonstrate how they will support Under Hamdon Parishes in becoming better adapted and more resilient to our changing climate.
+Wider parishes are welcome to join the plan.